NXVZBGBFBEN/NXVZBGBFBEN/README.md

 [![wakatime](https://wakatime.com/badge/user/28d85a74-326a-4c18-a4a4-ef5734451587.svg)](https://wakatime.com/@28d85a74-326a-4c18-a4a4-ef5734451587)

-> Do you know what ambience is?
-> Under the winter sky, there come a man with a spear in his hand, a whale cather.
-> He throws the big spear into the frozen sea.
-> Upon the horizon, a spaceship decends.
-> It's such a beautiful scene.

-<p align="right">-- The Butterfly Specimen / Process 2.3.1.
-(1999) [Modified]</p>
+> Predictability: Does the Flap of a Butterfly's Wings in Brazil Set Off a Tornado in Texas?

+<p align="right">-- Edward N. Lorenz (1972)</p>

 ## GitHub Readme Stats